 My Resource Library has a free printable version of this activity.
 Not a subscriber?
 No worries.
 At the end of this post, subscribe to my newsletter, and you’ll have access to this activity AND every free printable I create.

-If you’re interested in facilitating a unit study on The Odyssey, I’ve put my favorite activities together.
-Filled with pre, during, and post activities, links, and resources, this unit is everything you need to help your children or students engage and learn.
+If you’re interested in teaching a unit study on The Odyssey, I’ve put my favorite activities together.
+Filled with pre-, during, and post-activities, links, and resources, this unit has everything you need to help your children or students engage and learn.

 Pingback: Choosing a Homeschool Curriculum for 4th, 5th, and 6th Graders